 What is the best tax preparation option for senior citizens?

 It’s important to find a program that fits your budget and makes you feel confident that your taxes are done correctly.
-TaxSlayer is a no-frills online tax filing program that is straightforward and guaranteed to be accurate, all for a fraction of the cost of the competition.
+TaxSlayer is an online tax filing program that is straightforward and guaranteed to be accurate – all for a fraction of the cost of the competition.

 All of TaxSlayer’s options include free phone and email support if you need extra assistance.
-When you file online, you will enter the information from your tax documents exactly as they appear on the forms.
-TaxSlayer will use those answers to complete your tax return.
+You will be guided through the entire tax return.
+All you have to do is have your tax documents on hand to answer some questions and enter your information.
 Then, you’ll submit your completed return and wait for the IRS to accept it.

 TaxSlayer can be used for every tax situation.
 It is easy to understand and has simple step-by-step instructions for filling out your return.
-TaxSlayer will even recommend credits and deductions based on your answers.
+TaxSlayer will find all possible credits and deductions for you based on your answers.
 Plus, you can enjoy zero out-of-pocket fees, guaranteed maximum refund, and 100% accuracy guaranteed.

 Are there special tax breaks for senior citizens?

 Yes, the Schedule R Tax Credit for the Elderly or Disabled allows some individuals and couples to take a special tax credit.
 You can only take a credit equal to the amount of income tax due, even if you qualify for a large amount.

 To qualify, you must be either elderly (age 65 or older) or disabled.
 To meet the disability requirement, you must:

 - Be permanently disabled before you retire

 - Receive disability income during the tax year